-Because Texas's abortion bans continue to harm pregnant people every day, Plaintiffs amend their petition to add 8 additional plaintiffs and to urgently request temporary injunctive relief.
+Because Texas's abortion bans continue to harm pregnant people every day, on May 22, 2023, Plaintiffs amended their petition to add 8 additional plaintiffs and to urgently request temporary injunctive relief.
+The district court subsequently entered a temporary injunction that was stayed almost immediately by defendants' filing of an appeal.
+On November 14, plaintiffs filed a second amended petition adding an additional 7 plaintiffs, bringing the total number of plaintiffs to 22.
+Defendants' response to the second amended petition is stayed pending appeal.
+Yet each day the laws remain in effect, more Texans are harmed.
 The new plaintiffs represent a cross section of the pregnant people who need abortion care in Texas: they include women of color, women with disabilities, survivors of intimate partner violence, and women who struggle to make ends meet.

-Specifically: Dr. Dennard, Jessica, Taylor, and Lauren V. received devastating fetal diagnoses and were forced to travel out of state for abortion care, even while the risks to their own health increased.
-Dr. Dennard is pregnant again now and continues to fear for her safety being a pregnant woman in Texas.
-Kiersten and Elizabeth's water broke prematurely, and they were both told to wait until they were sick enough to be eligible for abortion care.
+Specifically: Dr. Dennard, Jessica, Taylor, Lauren V., Amy, Kaitlyn, Aylen, Kimberly, and Dr. Mathisen received devastating fetal diagnoses and were forced to travel out of state for abortion care, even while the risks to their own health increased.
+Kiersten, Elizabeth, and Kristen's water broke prematurely, and they were told to wait until they were sick enough to be eligible for abortion care.
 In Kiersten's case, she was told that if she tried to leave the hospital to seek care elsewhere, she could be arrested for trying to kill her baby.
 Samantha and Kylie were forced to carry non-viable pregnancies to term.
 Samantha's daughter passed four hours after birth, and Samantha was only able to afford a gravestone after NPR wrote a story about her and members of the public contributed to her GoFundMe.
 Kylie was forced to undergo a Cesarean surgery because, due to the delays in her care caused by Texas's abortion bans, she was no longer eligible for abortion care even out of state.
 Kylie's son passed the same day they were discharged from the hospital.
+Cristina has end-stage renal disease and nearly died waiting to be sick enough to receive an abortion.
+Only after she was hospitalized with deep vein thrombosis, eclampsia, and an embolism, and connected with an attorney who pleaded with hospital staff, did she receive life-saving abortion care.
+At the time they joined this case, four of the plaintiffs were pregnant, and four more are currently pregnant.
+One plaintiff has lost an additional pregnancy since joining this case.
 The harms to pregnant Texans from the state's abortion bans grow every day and should not continue.